 The cookie settings on this website are set to 'allow all cookies' to give you the very best experience.
 If you continue past this page without changing these settings, you consent to this.
 You can change your cookie settings at any time at the bottom of every page of this site.
 More information

-The Government has recently introduced several different methods for qualifying purchasers to receive government assistance, all under the umbrella of ‘Help To Buy.’
+The Government have introduced several different methods for qualifying purchasers to receive government assistance, all under the umbrella of ‘Help To Buy.’
 We have a brief guide to these schemes below, but for more information and assistance, please contact our New Homes team.

 With a Help to Buy equity loan the Government lends you up to 20% of the cost of your new-build home, so you’ll only need a 5% cash deposit and a 75% mortgage to make up the rest.
 In London the government has increased the upper limit of the equity loan to 40%.